|

 after using my VoIP device all over the country, that call quality is

-'excellent' -- as good (or better) than the local phone company.
+'excellent' -- often times better than the local phone company.

-If VoIP does not work well for you (due to poor call quality), it is almost certainly
+If VoIP does not work well for you (as in poor call quality), it is almost

-caused by a poor quality high-speed Internet connection.
+certainly caused by a bad high-speed Internet connection.
+Look for a

 TIP: If you consider your Internet connection 'reliable', then VoIP service